EsraKlemann/BetrayalStatsHelper/README.md

 npm run dev
 ```

+The App should now be visible from http://localhost:8080
-A Gradle wrapper is able to start the backend.
+Next a Gradle wrapper is able to start the backend.
 The following command should be used in a separate terminal:

 ```
 ./gradlew run
 ```

 Right now the app loads and saves characters from a local mySQL database.
-This one is not initiated locally and can be made by importing the files provided in .......
+This is not initiated locally and can be made by importing the files provided in .......
 A future improvement I am working on is to set up the database automatically.